-- Embedding the Mastery Maths approach and utilising White Rose Maths it is a cumulative scheme so that once a topic is covered it is met many times again, in a range of contexts. - Covers the national curriculum in detail and secures understanding of concepts through pictorial, concrete and abstract activities. - Structure Review, Fluency, Modelling / Instruction, Reasoning / Problem solving - Flashback 4 allows for regular review of previous learning in current and previous year groups (Rosenshine's principles of instruction regular review) - Promotes a culture of deep understanding, confidence and competence in mathematics that produces strong, secure learning and real progress. - Shaping assured, happy and resilient mathematicians who relish the challenge of maths.
+- Following White Rose Maths it is a cumulative scheme so that once a topic is covered it is met many times again, in a range of contexts. - Covers the national curriculum in detail and secures understanding of concepts through pictorial, concrete and abstract activities. - Structure Review, Fluency, Modelling / Instruction, Reasoning / Problem solving - Flashback 4 allows for regular review of previous learning in current and previous year groups (Rosenshine's principles of instruction regular review) - Promotes a culture of deep understanding, confidence and competence in mathematics that produces strong, secure learning and real progress. - Shaping assured, happy and resilient mathematicians who relish the challenge of maths.
 They become independent, reflective thinkers, whose skills not only liberate them in maths but also support them across the curriculum.